rcrderby/crg-streamdeck/README.md

 ## Getting Started

+The content in this repository should help you get a Stream Deck connected to and controlling CRG within a few minutes, assuming you already have a computer that effectively runs the CRG Scoreboard software.
+Follow these steps to control CRG:

+1. Download and install the [Stream Deck software](https://www.elgato.com/us/en/s/downloads "Stream Deck Software Downloads") on your SBO computer.

-1. Import CRG Operator Profile
+2. Import CRG Operator Profile

-2. Import Stream Deck Profile
+3. Import Stream Deck Profile

-3. Control CRG With Stream Deck
+4. Control CRG With Stream Deck

 ## Resources